ggwiebe/rdbms_cdc/README.md

-# rdbm_cdc
+# rdbms_cdc
-Change Data Capture from a SQL Database
+Change Data Capture from a SQL-based RDBMS